E-bike: 1990s to present day

 From 1992, Vector Services Limited offered the Zike e-bike.
 The bicycle included nickel–cadmium battery (NiCad) batteries that were built into a frame member and included an 850 g permanent-magnet motor.

 Torque sensors and power controls were developed during the late 1990s.
 For example, a Japanese patent (6163148) was granted in 1997 to a team led by Yutaka Takada, for a "Sensor, drive force auxiliary device ... and torque sensor zero point adjusting mechanism".

 American car executive Lee Iacocca founded EV Global Motors in 1997, a company that produced an electric bicycle model named E-bike SX, and it was one of the early efforts to popularize e-bikes in the US.

 By 2007, e-bikes were thought to make up 10 to 20 percent of all two-wheeled vehicles on the streets of many major Chinese cities.
-A typical unit requires eight hours to charge the battery, which provides the range of 25 to 30 mi, at the speed of around 20 km/h.
+A typical unit then required eight hours to charge the battery, which provides the range of 25 to 30 mi, at the speed of around 20 km/h.

-In the 2010s electric bicycles attracted considerable traction in Europe led by government policies and environmental awareness encouraging sustainable technologies.
+In the 2010s e-bikes attracted considerable traction in Europe led by government policies and environmental awareness encouraging sustainable technologies.
 Some countries such as Germany and Netherlands turned into significant e-bikes markets with the aim to reduce urban congestion and carbon emissions.
 Moreover, the evolution of lithium-ion battery (Li-ion) technology contributed to e-bikes adoption.
 They provided faster charging times, lighter weight and longer range in order to make e-bikes more efficient and practical for daily use.
+Additional advancements in hydroformed aluminum alloys and carbon fiber allowed manufacturers to reduce weight while maintaining frame strength.
+Bikes released in the 2020s featured improved microcontrollers with smoothed power delivery, torque sensors and brushless dc motors.